 Wiruna in New South Wales, Australia is owned by The Astronomical Society of New South Wales (ASNSW) and uses the land for accommodation and observation facilities for astronomers.
 Founded in 1954 as the Sydney Amateur Astronomers, it became the ASNSW in 1965 and has been bringing people together for their related interests in astronomy and related sciences ever since.
 Since 1993, astronomers of all abilities from all corners of the world gather together to celebrate the South Pacific Star Party each May.

 The Canary Islands take the quality of their skies very seriously, so much so that they are recognised on an international level for the exceptional conditions to observe stars.
 The Law for Astronomical Quality, from the IAC Observatories, has protected the skies above the Canary Islands.

+Considered to be one of Europe’s top destinations for year-round sun, the islands host three Starlight Reserves thanks to their exceptionally low levels of light pollution.
 All three of the IAC international astronomy observatories can be found on La Palma and Tenerife, where you can take a guided tour and observe the beautifully clear stars and constellations.

 With staggering landscapes, rich architecture and vibrant culture, Chile holds its own.
 San Pedro de Atacama Celestial Explorations (or SPACE for short) in the Atacama Desert opened in September 2003.
 Since then, they have welcomed over 100,000 participants on their star tours.
 We chatted to Alain Murray from SPACE, they told us, “First things first, the southern sky is much better than the northern one.
 Period.
 Second thing, there are places where the sky is mostly clear.
 On average, we get about 300 clear nights in the Atacama Desert per year, sometimes more.”